Big Bear Lake, California: Geography

-Big Bear Lake is officially at an elevation of 6,752 ft (2,058 m) above sea level.
+Big Bear Lake is at an official elevation of 6,752 ft (2,058 m) above sea level.

 The California Office of Environmental Health Hazard Assessment has issued a safety advisory for any fish caught in Big Bear Lake due to elevated levels of mercury and PCBs.

 Climate

 According to the National Weather Service, the warmest month at Big Bear is July, with a daily average temperature of 65.1 °F. The coolest month is February, with a daily average temperature of 34.7 °F. (January and December are nearly tied, at 34.8 F.) There are an average of 1.3 days each year with highs of 90 °F or higher.
 Freezing temperatures have occurred in every month and occur on an average of 176.2 days each year, on average from September 24 to June 4.
 With a period of record dating back to only 1960, the highest temperature recorded was 98 °F, recorded on June 30, 1994, while the lowest was -15 °F on November 19, 1964.

 Due to the 6750 ft elevation of the weather station, precipitation is greater than in the lowlands of southern California, averaging 19.98 in a year.
 The maximum 24-hour precipitation was 9.43 in on December 6, 1966.
 Measurable precipitation normally occurs 43.3 days a year.
 Mountain thunderstorms can produce heavy rainfall, even in midsummer (when most southern California lowland locations are quite dry).
-Big Bear Lake's climate is Csb (Warm-summer Mediterranean) under the Köppen climate classification, bordering a humid continental climate (Dsb); it lies within USDA plant hardiness zone 7a.
+Under the Köppen climate classification, Big Bear Lake has a warm-summer Mediterranean climate (Csb) bordering a humid continental climate (Dsb); it lies within USDA plant hardiness zone 7a.
 Big Bear Lake is the highest and coldest incorporated city in southern California.

 In contrast to most of southern California, the Big Bear Lake region normally receives significant winter snow because of its high elevation.
 Snowfall, as measured at lake level, averages 58.6 in per season; upwards of 100 in can accumulate on the forested ridges bordering the lake, at elevations above 8000 ft.
 In February 1990, 59.5 in of snow were recorded.
 The most snow in 24 hours was 27.0 in on March 27, 1991.
 The greatest snow depth was 58 in on February 3, 1979.
 Snow has fallen in every month except July and August.
 There are normally 16 days each year with measurable snow of 0.1 in or more.